skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

     $ clang --target=wasm32 ... -Wl,--stack-first ...

-This is probably what you want to use by default, and I don't know why it's not the default for the linker.
+This is what you want by default.
+The actual default layout is left over from an early design flaw in `wasm-ld`, and it's an oversight that it has not yet been corrected.

 ### u-config